Offshore performance review system for remote teams

 How often should I review offshore employee performance?

 Review weekly for the first 30 days.
-After the workflow is stable, use a monthly scorecard plus sample checks for low-risk work.
-Keep high-risk customer, money, and contract work under approval until errors are rare.
+After the work process is stable, use a monthly scorecard plus sample checks for safe work.
+Keep risky customer, money, and contract work under approval until errors are rare.

 What should an offshore performance scorecard include?

-Use 5 measures: output, accuracy, turnaround time, escalation quality, and process improvements.
+Use 5 measures: finished work, accuracy, turnaround time, escalation quality, and process improvements.
 Tie every score to examples from actual work so the assistant knows what to change.

 How do I give feedback to a remote assistant without micromanaging?